tesselo/pixels/docs/generator.md

 Number of pixels to add as padding (a frame around the image).
 Default : 0

+`y_padding`: int
+Number of pixels to add as padding on Y (a frame around the image).
+Default : 0

 `padding_mode`: string
 Padding mode, from numpy.pad().
 Default : "edge"